hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/2- Terraform Providers.md

 __________________________________________________________________________________________

 #### When you run terraform apply, you see an error that states - “Failed to instantiate provider”.
-What could be the reson for this error?
+What could be the reason for this error?

 the used provider was not initilized for the configuration